-Why do my PDFs open in Chrome or other browsers?
+Why do my PDFs open in a browser?

-This article outlines a few common reasons why your PDFs might be opening in a browser instead of a PDF reader?
+Are your PDFs opening in a browser instead of a PDF reader?
 There’s no cause for concern.

-There are a few common reasons that could explain why your PDF is opening in Chrome instead of Adobe or in a browser instead of a PDF editor.
+A few common reasons could explain why your PDF opens in a browser instead of a PDF reader.

 - Click Internet in the left panel of the Preferences menu and then select Internet Settings.